 |# jobs created||Provide number of individuals hired by organization or contractor directly working on the project (non-volunteers) during the project period.
 This reflects the addition of new jobs to the local and regional economy as the result of the work proposed in the grant.|

 Additionally, applicants should plan to report on their approach to tracking and measuring qualitative, long-term diversity, equity and inclusion outcomes in the full proposal application narrative.
 These outcomes can include but are not limited to measuring the benefits of proposed work on increasing land value, improved access to greenspace and public recreation opportunities, reduction in basement backups and neighborhood flooding, reduction of heat island effect, jobs added or sustained etc. Applicants are encouraged to incorporate tools, such as the Social Vulnerability Index and others, to estimate and measure such outcomes.
 Applicants should include a description of how they estimated these outcomes and how they will measure or track the project’s impact as the work progresses in the application full proposal narrative.
-Additionally, projects receiving awards from the Southeast Michigan Resilience Fund will be asked to report on these outcomes and project-related benefits to traditionally underrepresented and excluded communities, particularly low-income and Black, Indigenous and communities of color, in their programmatic reports to NFWF.
+Additionally, projects receiving awards from the Southeast Michigan Resilience Fund will be asked to report on these outcomes and project-related benefits to low-income communities and communities of color in their programmatic reports to NFWF.